Chicago police officer in 'critical condition' after shooting at hospital: officials

-A Chicago police officer was shot and remains in "critical condition" after a suspect opened fire at Mercy Hospital on Monday, a spokesman for the department said.
+A Chicago police officer was fatally shot at Mercy Hospital on Monday, sources confirmed to Fox News.

+In addition to the unidentified officer, three others were wounded and remained in critical condition after the active shooting, police said.
+The suspected gunman is dead, although it wasn't immediately clear if the shooter was killed or died from a self-inflicted gunshot wound.

 The hospital confirmed just after 5:30 p.m. that a shooting took place, and was over.